jpavley/Book-Binder/README.md

 ## Current State

-Just getting started.
-Not much to see.
+Good progress on summary and detail views.
 If you'd like to contribute reach out on Twitter to @jpavley.

 ## Planned Features